Kondo screening and coherence in kagome local-moment metals: Energy scales of heavy fermions in the presence of flat bands: Results: Numerical and analytical

 the prefactor $F_K$ is a smooth function of $\nc$ and has been calculated for a flat conduction band in Ref.~\onlinecite{burdin00}.
 Such exponential behavior is consistent with our numerical data, where $\tilde\rho$ needs to be replaced with the actual value of the conduction-electron DOS at $\nc$.

 For the special fillings corresponding to the vHs and the Dirac point, the featureless-DOS approximation is invalid.
-Previous work on the Kondo effect on the square lattice found that the logarithmic vHs yields a Kondo temperature scaling as $\TK^{\rm VH} \sim \exp(-1/\sqrt{\nu \JK})$, for $\nu$ proportional to the inverse bandwidth \cite{gogolin93,irkhin11}.
-The data for the Kondo temperature at the vHs is depicted in Fig.~\ref{fig:Tk_vhs}.
+Previous work on the Kondo effect on the square lattice found that the logarithmic vHs yields a Kondo temperature scaling as $\TK^{\rm VH} \sim \exp(-1/\sqrt{\nu \JK})$, for $\nu$ proportional to the inverse bandwidth \cite{gogolin93,irkhin11,zhuravlev2018}.
+The data for the Kondo temperature at the vHs, depicted in Fig.~\ref{fig:Tk_vhs}, is in agreement with this scaling.

 For the Dirac point, the absence of states at the Fermi level causes the Kondo temperature to vanish exactly at small $\JK$, in agreement with the results of the pseudogap Kondo problem \cite{withoff90,GBI98,VF04,FV04,principi15}.
 Screening sets in for $\JK>\Jc$, with a quantum phase transition at a critical coupling $\Jc \approx 1.7t$.